js-emulators/desmond/README.md

 # desmond
 A bundled and forked version of DeSmuME-wasm (a WebAssembly port of DeSmuME, which is a Nintendo DS emulator) that makes it easily embedabble.

+# NOTE (READ BEFORE MAKING ISSUE)
+If you have an issue with the emulator, please go [here](https://github.com/44670/desmume-wasm) instead.
+I am not the author of the emulator itself.
+I just made the project embeddable.
+If you have an issue with the embedding, make an issue here.

 # Installation
 ```
 npm install desmond-emu